mytechnotalent/embassy-pico-neo-button/README.md

 - **Debugging and Reverse Engineering:** Use `cargo expand` to see macro expansion and VS Code/probe-rs to step through the actual runtime, including expanded code.
 This is invaluable for understanding how async/await and the executor work under the hood.
 - **Tradeoffs:** Async is powerful but complex.
 Use it only when it makes sense for your use case.
 Embassy hides much of the complexity, but understanding the internals is important for advanced debugging and optimization.
 - **Extensibility:** Embassy is extensible, with many examples for advanced use cases (UART, channels, Ethernet, GPS, etc.).
 If your board isn’t supported, you can write your own HAL.

-This section ensures every relevant detail from the video transcript is explicitly covered and mapped to this project.

 ## Usage
 - Press the button: Both the onboard LED and the WS2812 will light up